 A product of the Long Beach Unified School District, her initial foray into politics occurred as a student member of the Board of Education, then leading her to Long Beach City College.
 She obtained a Bachelor of Arts in Political Science from California State University, Fullerton and a Master of Public Administration degree from the University of Southern California.

-In her free time, Stacy enjoys being with her family, dining out with friends at local Long Beach eateries, and exercising in El Dorado Park with her husband Scott and Rottweilers Athena and Shadow.
-Stacy also serves as a reserve deputy sheriff for the County of Los Angeles.
+In her free time, Stacy enjoys being with her family, dining out with friends at local Long Beach eateries and exercising in El Dorado Park with her husband Scott and their Rottweilers Athena and Shadow.

 Read More: 25k donation in Stacy Mungo’s name funds scholarships for CSUF students

 From left, Sterling Franklin, Trustee of the Morris S. Smith Foundation; Stacy R. Mungo; and Michael Friend, CSUF.